top of page

 Step #2 Pre-Tour Form

-Please fill out this Pre-Tour Form and bring it with you on your tour date.
+Please fill out this Pre-Tour Form and email it to us at littlecubemontessori@gmail.com

 Step #4 Registration

-Once we offer you a spot at our preschool via email, our registration fee and deposit fee are due within 48 hrs.
+• After your tour, if we can offer you a spot at our preschool we will send you an email.
+To secure your spot, our registration fee and deposit fee are due within 48 hrs.
 Both fees can be sent by etransfer.

-Fill out a registration form next.
-You can scan and email it to us, or you can drop the completed form off at our pre-school in our front-door mail slot within 7 business days.
+• Fill out a registration form next.
+You can scan and email it to us, or you can drop the completed form off at our pre-school through our front-door mail slot within 7 business days.
+Please include a 4x6 photo of your child and 2 small photos for your forms.

 Step #5 Preparing for Preschool